boytchev/etudes/index.md

 This is a repository for the source code of various 3D programlets.

+### Freezing cube [WebGL]
+Textured can be used to represent time offsets.
+The cube in this étude changes its texture from [moss](webgl/freezing-cube/moss.jpg) to [ice](webgl/freezing-cube/frost.jpg) based on a [temporal texture](webgl/freezing-cube/time.jpg).
+Thus time factor of each texel is modified by the corresponding texel from the temporal texture.
+[Live demo](webgl/freezing-cube.html).

 ### Rolling ball [Three.js]
 Rolling a ball along a curved path requires rotation around a moving axis.
 This is achieved by using `rotateOnWorldAxis` on an axis perpendicular to the direction of rolling.
 The angle of rotation is the travelled distance devided by the ball's radius.
 [Live demo](threejs/rolling-ball.html).